brandtamos/hyperfixed-discord-bot/docs/faq.md

 ### Q: Does the bot automatically respond to temperature mentions?
 A: Yes!
 The bot automatically detects temperature values in any message and provides conversions between Celsius and Fahrenheit.
 It recognizes formats like `75°F`, `75F`, `24°C`, `24C`, and supports negative/decimal values.

+### Q: Does the bot automatically respond to distance mentions?
+A: Yes!
+The bot automatically detects distance values in any message and provides conversions between kilometers and miles.
+It recognizes formats like `5 km`, `5km`, `5 kilometers`, `10 mi`, `10mi`, `10 miles`, and supports decimal values.

 ### Q: What time zones does the `!time` command show?
 A: The `!time` command displays current time in Hyperfixed population centers: Seattle, Fargo, Charleston, Stockholm, and Sydney.